 The NC State Office of Information Technology and the Wolfpack Outfitters have made arrangements with several computer vendors to offer special pricing to students.
 Students should compare these prices before making a final purchase, since these prices can offer a substantial savings.
-For more information, contact the Wolfpack Outfitters or by phone at (919) 515-3400 before making your final purchase.
-The Wolfpack Outfitters’ computer department is a great resource for students purchasing computers, software, and peripherals.
+For more information, contact Wolfpack Outfitters or by phone at (919) 515-3400 before making your final purchase.
+The Wolfpack Outfitters’ technology department is a great resource for students purchasing computers, software, and peripherals.

 Many software companies bundle products together for even more savings, such Adobe Creative Cloud.
 Software companies also offer free licenses for qualified students.
 Some of these include:

 - Autodesk provides software free to NCSU students through their Education Community website.

 - Microsoft Office 365, including full downloadable versions of Office products, is available free for NCSU students from the NCSU Office 365 website.

 Students should always ask for educational prices wherever they buy.
 Companies usually offer discounts to students.
 Students should always compare prices on computing equipment and software.
 Online searches can provide a good start.

 Computer purchases may be included as part of a financial aid package.
 Please contact the Office of Financial Aid online for more information.
 Financial Aid loans for up to $3000 may be requested using this form.